-- 1. The parking brake is applied. - 2.
-The forks are fully lowered to the floor or ground. - 3.
-You are familiar with how all the controls function.
+- 1) The parking brake is applied. - 2) The forks are fully lowered to the floor or ground. - 3) You are familiar with how all the controls function.

-- 4. All controls are in neutral or other correct position. - 5.
-The truck has received its daily inspection and ready and safe to operate. - Put the gear selector lever in the NEUTRAL position, before starting.
+5) The truck has received its daily inspection and ready and safe to operate.

+Put the gear selector lever in the NEUTRAL position, before starting.
 The truck should start only in the NEUTRAL position.

-3. BEFORE OPERATING THETRUCK
+3. BEFORE OPERATING THE TRUCK